How to track traditional media with Google Analytics

 That’s it!
 When users type in the URL to offer1, they will land on your site at that location.
 On the backend, they will be immediately forwarded to the URL builder link that feeds Google Analytics the information that this user used the URL from the 196 billboard.
 You’ll see that data represented in the Google Analytics source and medium columns of reports.

-As stated at the beginning, this isn’t foolproof or perfect.
+As stated at the beginning, this isn’t foolproof or perfect way to track traditional media with Google Analytics.
 Remember, we’re working around trying to track traditional media in the digital realm.
 The techniques described in this article may require some advanced knowledge, if you need assistance or have questions, let us know.
 What implementing the techniques above will do is provide some insights into how people are engaging with your traditional advertising in the wild.
 That data is incredibly valuable.

 How can we help?